Batch42/yourbase/docs/design/CIServer.md

 Currently stored on docker container output.
 Send container logs to logz.io ?

-MVP: 3 days (receive github hooks, run tests)
+Prototype: 3 days (receive github hooks, run tests)
 ---------------------------------------------

 -	Just a simple web server using phayes' library that logs stuff to ELK or to a blob store of some kind.